-- (b) Traffic Signal Improvements at Estes Drive and Seawell School Road Intersection: Prior to completion of 800,000 square feet of development at Carolina North, the University shall upgrade the existing traffic signals with: - 1) Pedestrian amenities on all approaches of the intersection including street imprint for all crosswalks, countdown heads, and audible pedestrian signals; - 2) Bicycle activated loops; and - New traffic signals phasing as determined by the Town Manager and approved by NCDOT.
-The design of the improvements shall be reviewed and approved by the Town Manager and NCDOT. - (c) New traffic signal controls: Traffic signal control must be designed and constructed at the listed intersections when the associated new road connections are made from Carolina North.
-The signal plans must include pedestrian amenities and phasing, marked crosswalks with street imprint, bicycle activated loops, audible pedestrian signals, required handicapped ramps, and "countdown" heads on all approaches. - 1) Estes Drive and Airport Drive, - 2) Martin Luther King Jr. Blvd and Airport Drive - 5.8.22.
+- (3) New traffic signal controls: Traffic signal control must be designed and constructed at the intersections listed in this subsection when the associated new road connections are made from Carolina North.
+The signal plans must include pedestrian amenities and phasing, marked crosswalks with street imprint, bicycle activated loops, audible pedestrian signals, required handicapped ramps, and "countdown" heads on all approaches. - (a) Estes Drive and Airport Drive, - (b) Martin Luther King Jr. Blvd and Airport Drive. - 5.8.22.
 Roadway Improvements.
-The design and construction plans for roadway improvements are contingent on Town Manager approval for local roads and NCDOT approval for State roads. - a.
-Construction of the following improvements must be completed prior to the occupancy of first building permitted pursuant to this Agreement (not including the Innovation Center): - 1) Right-turn lane on southbound Martin Luther King Jr. Blvd at the main site entrance; - 2) Right-turn lane on northbound Martin Luther King Jr. Blvd at Estes Drive. - b.
-The proposed new street connection on Estes Drive and Airport Drive shall be constructed prior to occupancy of 800,000 square feet of development and design shall reflect the following: - 1) New street entrance aligned with Airport Drive; - 2) A three lane cross-section at the intersection of Estes Dr and Airport Drive; and - 3) Appropriate turning lanes (left and right) on Estes Drive and Airport Drive as approved by the Town Manager and NCDOT.
+Roadway improvements shall include the following: - Right-turn lane on southbound Martin Luther King Jr. Blvd at the main site entrance (to be completed prior to the occupancy of the first building pursuant to this Agreement other than the Innovation Center); - (2) Right-turn lane on northbound Martin Luther King Jr. Blvd at Estes Drive. - (3) A new street connection on Estes Drive and Airport Drive.
+The design of this improvement shall reflect the following: - (1) New street entrance aligned with Airport Drive; - (2) A three lane cross-section at the intersection of Estes Dr and Airport Drive; and - (3) Appropriate turning lanes (left and right) on Estes Drive and Airport. - 5.8.23.

-5.8.23.
 Park and Ride Spaces.
-The University shall provide at a minimum the number of park and ride spaces identified in the May 2009 TIA for Carolina North.
+The University shall provide at a minimum the number of park and ride spaces identified in the June 2009 TIA for Carolina North.
 The University, Town and Public Transit Committee shall work together to identify a funding formula for associated studies, service and capital costs.
 Park and ride spaces shall be provided in a manner consistent with the SRTP and shall be located in an appropriate service area to serve the Carolina North Project.